Hadamard type variation formulas for the eigenvalues of the $\eta$-Laplacian and applications: Introduction

-Let $\Omega$ be a bounded domain in a Riemannian manifold $(M, g)$, and $D^r(\Omega)$ be the set of $f:\Omega\to M$ such that $f$ is $C^r$-diffeomorphism from $\Omega$ to $f(\Omega)$.
-It is known that this set is an affine manifold of a Banach space (see \cite{delfour}).
-Then, we will show that the following property is generic:
+Let $\Omega$ be a bounded domain in a Riemannian manifold $(M, g)$, and $D^r(\Omega)$ (with the fixed $C^r$~topology, $2\leq r<\infty$) be the set of all $f:\Omega\to M$ which are $C^r$~diffeomorphisms from $\Omega$ to $f(\Omega)$.
+It is known that this set is an affine manifold of a Banach space (see~\cite{delfour}).
+Then, we show that the following property is generic: